What Is the Difference Between Sand Casting and Die Casting?

 Wide range of materials compatibility

 Sand casting exhibits superior versatility when it comes to material compatibility.
 This process can accommodate a wide range of metals and alloys, including those with high melting points that may be unsuitable for die casting.
-Sand casting can be used with ferrous metals such as cast iron, steel, and various grades of stainless steel, as well as non-ferrous metals like aluminum, copper, brass, and bronze.
+Sand casting can be used with ferrous metals such as cast iron, steel, and various grades of stainless steel, as well as non-ferrous metals like aluminium, copper, brass, and bronze.
 This broad material compatibility makes sand casting ideal for industries that require specific material properties or need to work with less common alloys.
-The sand mold's ability to withstand high temperatures allows for the casting of materials that would otherwise damage or degrade metal dies used in die casting.
+The sand mould's ability to withstand high temperatures allows for the casting of materials that would otherwise damage or degrade metal dies used in die casting.
 Additionally, sand casting can handle materials with varying viscosities and flow characteristics, providing greater flexibility in material selection to meet specific product requirements.

 How does the sand casting process differ from die casting?

-Mold creation and reusability
+Mould creation and reusability

 Production speed and cycle time